 All 20 screens of Matthew Smith‘s ground-breaking 1983 ZX Spectrum platform game, Manic Miner!

 Manic Miner was first published by Bug-Byte, and later re-released by Software Projects.
 It also spawned a famous sequel too – Jet Set Willy – although more about that later.
-In fact, Manic Miner was so successful that it was also converted to many other home video game systems as well, including the BBC Model B, Amstrad CPC, MSX and Commodore 64 (among others).
+In fact, Manic Miner was so successful that it was also converted to many other home video game systems, including the BBC Model B, Amstrad CPC, MSX and Commodore 64 (among many others).
 The Spectrum version is still the best though, in my opinion.

 More: Manic Miner on Wikipedia